seouri/biv/implementation_plan.md

 **Upon Phase Completion**: Update all checkboxes above as [x], add summary notes (e.g., "Phase 4 done: ZScoreDetector ready"), commit the updated plan, and proceed to Phase 5. *Strong Reminder: Do not skip this!*

-## Phase 5: Implement biv.detect() Function
+## Phase 5: Implement biv.detect() and biv.remove() Functions

-**Objective**: Build biv.detect() to annotate the input DataFrame with boolean flag columns for BIVs using the specified methods, as per README.md API.
+**Objective**: Build `biv.detect()` to annotate the input DataFrame with boolean flag columns for BIVs and `biv.remove()` to replace BIVs with `np.nan`, using the specified methods, as per README.md API.
 Integrates with auto-registry from Phase 3 and ZScoreDetector from Phase 4.

 **Files to Modify**:
-- `biv/api.py`: Add detect function with orchestrator logic (as per architecture.md).
+- `biv/api.py`: Add detect and remove functions with orchestrator logic (as per architecture.md).
-- `biv/__init__.py`: Expose detect.
+- `biv/__init__.py`: Expose detect and remove.
 - `biv/methods/__init__.py`: Complete registry from Phase 3 for detector discovery.

 **Checklist** (Follow `tdd_guide.md` for each atomic behavior, e.g., method orchestration, flag combination):
-- [ ] Create and switch to a branch for Phase 5 (e.g., `git checkout -b phase-5-detect`).
+- [ ] Create and switch to a branch for Phase 5 (e.g., `git checkout -b phase-5-api`).
-- [ ] Confirm requirements and generate test case table for detect behaviors (multi-method support with range and zscore, flag naming, OR combination). *Note: Human confirmed; defaults to OR, flag suffix '_biv_flag', customizable columns.*
+- [ ] Confirm requirements and generate test case table for detect and remove behaviors (multi-method support with range and zscore, flag naming, OR combination for detect; replacement for remove). *Note: Human confirmed; defaults to OR, flag suffix '_biv_flag', customizable columns.*
-- [ ] Red-Green-Refactor for core tests in `tests/test_api.py` (e.g., range only, then zscore only, combined). *Note: Cycle complete; orchestrate detectors via registry, collect flags, combine with OR.*
+- [ ] Red-Green-Refactor for core tests in `tests/test_api.py` (e.g., range only, then zscore only, combined for both detect and remove). *Note: Cycle complete; orchestrate detectors via registry, collect flags, combine with OR for detect; for remove, replace flagged values with np.nan.*
 - [ ] Implement registry integration in `biv/methods/__init__.py` to instantiate detectors by name. *Note: Registry returns detector class instances for given configs.*
 - [ ] Implement `detect` in `biv/api.py` with defaults, handling config parsing and adding flag columns. *Note: Core tests passing; returns new df with added boolean columns.*
+- [ ] Implement `remove` in `biv/api.py` by calling detect, then replacing flagged values with np.nan. *Note: Reuses detect logic for consistency.*
-- [ ] Red-Green-Refactor for multi-method, custom params, edge cases. *Note: Cycles complete; handle empty methods, invalid names, progress_bar, suffixes.*
+- [ ] Red-Green-Refactor for multi-method, custom params, edge cases. *Note: Cycles complete; handle empty methods, invalid names, progress_bar, suffixes for detect; direct replacement for remove.*
-- [ ] Refactor: Match README params/docstrings; quality checks pass. *Note: Linting and mypy ok.*
+- [ ] Refactor: Match README params/docstrings for both functions; quality checks pass. *Note: Linting and mypy ok.*
-- [ ] Update `__init__.py` to expose detect. *Note: Import works.*
+- [ ] Update `__init__.py` to expose detect and remove. *Note: Import works.*

 **Dependencies**: Phase 4 (ZScoreDetector complete for full integration).

 **Clarifying Questions**:
-- "ShouldCombination default to OR, with future support for custom via DetectorPipeline (Phase 3 enhancement)?"
+- "Should combination default to OR for multi-method, with future support for custom via DetectorPipeline (Phase 3 enhancement)?"
-- "Confirm flag suffix default '_biv_flag', customizable?"
+- "Confirm flag suffix default '_biv_flag', customizable for detect?"

 **Milestones/Tests**:
-- [ ] `uv run pytest tests/test_api.py` passes.
+- [ ] `uv run pytest tests/test_api.py` passes for both detect and remove.
 - [ ] `uv run ruff check biv/api.py` passes.
-- [ ] Examples match README.md detect section.
+- [ ] Examples match README.md detect and remove sections.

-**Upon Phase Completion**: Update all checkboxes as [x], summary notes (e.g., "Phase 5 done: detect function complete"), proceed to Phase 6.
+**Upon Phase Completion**: Update all checkboxes as [x], summary notes (e.g., "Phase 5 done: API functions complete"), proceed to Phase 6.

 ## Phase 6: Comprehensive Testing and Coverage